Franky Carrillo: Career

-While in prison for a crime for which he was later exonerated, Franky Carrillo worked several jobs and learned multiple trades: teacher’s aide, counselor’s clerk, Braille transcriber, youth diversion counselor, auto mechanic, dietitian, physical therapy assistant, and many other skilled professions.
+While in prison for a crime for which he was later exonerated, Carrillo worked several jobs and learned multiple trades: teacher’s aide, counselor’s clerk, Braille transcriber, youth diversion counselor, auto mechanic, dietitian, physical therapy assistant, and many other skilled professions.

 He served as an elected member and former chair of the Democratic Central Committee, where he co-chaired the Judicial Interview Committee.

 As an environmental advocate, Carrillo was a proponent of Measure A, the critical L.A.
 County parks and water bond measure that passed in 2016, because it provided funding for open space and improvements first and foremost in the communities that needed it most – marginalized neighborhoods.
 Franky also publicly supported Measure W, the 2018 Safe Clean Water Act for L.A.
 County, which according to a recent report helped divert 96 billion gallons of urban runoff from recent rainy season to recharge our water table instead of flowing into the ocean.

-Working closely with state legislative members of both houses and with stakeholders deeply devoted to social justice, Franky Carrillo supported and testified in committees for Senate Bill-9 Juvenile LWOP resentencing, Senate Bill-260/261youthful offender parole hearing, Senate Bill-923 (eye witness bill), Assembly Bill-1987 (post conviction discovery materials), Senate Bill-336 (Reentry services available to exonerees), Senate Bill-980 (which improves access to physical and biological evidence), Senate Bill-1058 (to expand false testimony claim to include outdated scientific testimony), and Assembly Bill-454 (which exempts wrongfully convicted individuals from paying state income tax on compensation).
+Working closely with state legislative members of both houses and with stakeholders deeply devoted to social justice, Carrillo supported and testified in committees for Senate Bill-9 Juvenile LWOP resentencing, Senate Bill-260/261youthful offender parole hearing, Senate Bill-923 (eye witness bill), Assembly Bill-1987 (post conviction discovery materials), Senate Bill-336 (Reentry services available to exonerees), Senate Bill-980 (which improves access to physical and biological evidence), Senate Bill-1058 (to expand false testimony claim to include outdated scientific testimony), and Assembly Bill-454 (which exempts wrongfully convicted individuals from paying state income tax on compensation).

-Franky Carrillo has been a big advocate for youth.
+Carrillo has been a big advocate for youth.
 Including his work on closing of the Eastlake juvenile hall, one of the oldest problematic juvenile halls in the state of California.
 Franky Carrillo also helped in establish the Franky Carrillo Teen Court, a widely recognized alternative to the L.A.
 County Superior Court.
 Carrillo Teen Court is designed to empower students by educating them on the law, the power of their voice, and the courtroom process.

-Franky Carrillo founded a nonprofit, The Restorative Project, which hosts formerly incarcerated individuals on an open, natural ranch to help them adjust to being free—and being in the natural environment is crucial to healing, especially when people are spending more and more time online.
+Carrillo founded a nonprofit, The Restorative Project, which hosts formerly incarcerated individuals on an open, natural ranch to help them adjust to being free—and being in the natural environment is crucial to healing, especially when people are spending more and more time online.
 He currently serves at the Chief Advisor to the Innocence Project and Special Advisor to the California Innocence Advocates.

 In April 2021, Carrillo was selected by the Los Angeles County Board of Supervisors to serve as the Chair of the Leadership Team of the county's Probation Oversight Commission.

 In April 2023, Carrillo announced his candidacy in the 2024 elections to represent in the U.S. House of Representatives.
 He withdrew from the race in October 2023.